OpenNebula/docs/source/open_cluster_deployment/networking_setup/node.rst

 --------------------------------------------------------------------------------
 * The OpenNebula node packages are installed.
 See the :ref:`KVM node <kvm_node>`, the :ref:`LXC node <lxc_node>` and the :ref:`Firecracker node <fc_node>` installation sections for more details.

-* By default, network isolation is provided through ``ebtables``.
-This package needs to be installed on nodes.

 Configuration
 --------------------------------------------------------------------------------
 * No additional configuration is needed.
 If ``BRIDGE`` configured in the Virtual Network does not exist, a new Linux bridge will be created when the VM is instantiated.